Generic name: hydromorphone (oral) [ HYE-droe-MOR-fone ]

 Do not use hydromorphone if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.

 Tell your doctor if you have ever had:

 problems with your gallbladder, pancreas, or thyroid.

-Hydromorphone can pass into breast milk and may harm a nursing baby.
-You should not breast-feed while you are using hydromorphone.
+Do not breast-feed.
+Hydromorphone can pass into breast milk and may cause drowsiness or breathing problems in a nursing baby.

 How should I use hydromorphone?

-Hydromorphone may be habit-forming, even at regular doses.
-Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
-MISUSE OF NARCOTIC MEDICATION CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
-Selling or giving away hydromorphone is against the law.
+Never share opioid medicine with another person, especially someone with a history of drug abuse or addiction.
+MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
+Keep the medication in a place where others cannot get to it.
+Selling or giving away opioid medicine is against the law.

 Stop taking all other around-the-clock narcotic pain medications when you start taking hydromorphone.